non-threatening/rn-spawn-component/README.md

 | :---: | :----: | :------: | :------------------------------------------------------ |
 | spawn | number |   true   | spawnNumber\* of the Component you would like to remove |

 \*The spawnNumber is generated on creation.
-See myComponent below to see how to access the SpawnNumber.
+See myComponent.js below to see how to access the SpawnNumber.

 ```jsx
 // myComponent.js